All Episodes

 And that comes after the rogue regime flew a missile over Japan last week.

-Now, meanwhile, the president, his administration, Mad Dog Mattis, they continue to turn up the heat on North Korea, and the president announced that Japan and South Korea will be able to buy a quote substantially increased amount of sophisticated military equipment.
+And the president announced that Japan and South Korea will be able to buy a, quote, substantially increased amount of sophisticated military equipment.

 President tweeted out the U.S. is considering, in addition to other options, stopping all trade with any country doing business with North Korea.